jvpcms/stochastic-benchmark/README.md

 ## Examples

-For a full demonstration of the stochastic-benchmarking analysis in action, refer to the example notebooks located in the `examples` folder of this repository.
+For a full demonstration of the stochastic-benchmark analysis in action, refer to the example notebooks located in the `examples` folder of this repository.

 ## Contributors
 - [@robinabrown](https://github.com/robinabrown) Robin Brown